jeffmaynes/jeffmaynes.github.io/_pages/ai.md

 For the paper, you may need flexiblity.
 It's a big project and conflicts with other responsibilities may get in the way.
 Part of learning how to work under deadlines is planning ahead in a professionally responsible way to get more time.
 I am willing to grant extensions if you plan ahead and ask for one (at least 24 hours before the paper is due), but will refuse to grant an extension if you regularly ask for one (asking for more time in a professionally responsible way is perfectly reasonable, but developing a habit of needing it is not).
 When you ask for an extension, please specify how much extra time you will need.

-**Academic Honesty**
+### Academic Honesty and AI Use

 A major commitment of the University is “to the intellectual development of the student” (St. Lawrence University Aims and Objectives) which can be achieved only by strict adherence to standards of honesty.
 At St. Lawrence, all members of the community have a responsibility to see that these standards are maintained.
 Consequently, St. Lawrence University students will not engage in acts of academic dishonesty as described in the Academic Honor Code, contained in the Student Handbook.

-As part of this policy, you may not use ‘AI’ tools like ChatGPT, except:
+As part of this policy, you may not use Generative AI tools (like ChatGPT or Google NotebookLM), except:
-1. As part of an exploration of what LLMs can do and how they operate.
-That is, you can use it if describing its functioning is part of your work, and you are not representing the outputs of the LLM as your own work.
+1. As part of an exploration of what Generative AI can do and how it operates.
+That is, you can use it if describing its functioning is part of your work, and you are not representing the outputs of the AI as your own work.
 2. As part of a classroom activity or demonstration where you are asked to use it for a specified purpose.
-3. Grammatical tools like Grammarly are fine, though you may not use LLMs to rewrite your own text.
-Doing so denies you an opportunity to improve your writing ability, risks distorting your original meaning, and makes your prose conform to common writing methods.
+3. Tools designed solely for grammatical improvement on text you have already written (such as Grammarly) are permissible.
+However, you may not provide text into Generative AI tools like ChatGPT and ask it to rewrite or otherwise fix your text.
+Similarly, you cannot use Grammarly's advanced functions (such as those in the Pro version) that suggest and apply rewrites to your text.
+The difference is this: tools like Grammarly that provide local suggestions to fix particular pieces of writing, and which you can then decide to accept or not, still require you to make decisions about the appropriateness of particular changes, and to see why the change is suggested.
+Asking a LLM to fix or improve a block of text instead encourages you to trust a more extensive rewriting without understanding why it was rewritten in the way it was, or whether that rewrite improved your essay.
+Further, these tools often cause problems for philosophical thinking, since they attempt to bring your sentences in line with common ways of speaking which can introduce ambiguities in a precise style of writing like philosophy.
+You may not always know if your use of a grammatical tool counts as 'rewriting' or not - please remember you can _always ask me_!

 Given the theme of this class, we will spend a lot of time talking about the reasons for this policy.
 The simple version, however, is that (a) LLMs are systematically unreliable in ways that are not always easy to detect; (b) substitution of the work of LLMs for your own work subverts the very purpose of the class, as it denies you an opportunity to learn.
 (That, after all, is what all this hard work is for).

-**Accessibility**
+### Accessibility

 If you have a learning difference/disability or other health impairment and need accommodations please be sure to contact the Student Accessibility Services Office right away so they can help you get the accommodations you require.
 If you need to use any accommodations in this class, please meet with your instructor early and provide them with your Individualized Educational Accommodation Plan (IEAP) letter so you can have the best possible experience this semester.